Four suit Sunday is Great! for my Microeconomy, Panthers 20-17 loss still leaves in 1st place

 Far above the vast area between accidental genius and synthesized, analytical material becoming heart-breaking romance, discovering the answer to someone’s pain about any number of factors is what INTERVIEWING is about, and where writers of all stripes wear the sales hat.

-Sports writing is easier than CBD content creation
+Sports writing v. content creation

-That’s part of what interviewing does for “client voice.”
+That’s part of what interviewing does for ‘client voice.’
 Putting them together, with the proliferation of websites and blogs that require on-going production, is what long-form informational blogging has become.
 Although not as direct as words from a winning coach, corporate voice is THE voice.

 From high school journalism on, the need to set the hook with readers in the first paragraph was considered paramount.
 Now its the click value of the headline, because people scan vs. read.

-Copy writers at $26.38/hr, content writers, and writers generally are close to $50k (Payscale says $47k is 10% above national avg., Glassdoor pegs avg. @ $55k), while content creation, including editors and social media types, are in the middle-upper teens per hour.
+Copy writers at $26.38/hr, content writers, and writers generally are close to $50k (Payscale says $47k is 10% above national avg., Glassdoor pegs avg. @ $55k), while content creation, including editors and social media types, are only in the middle-upper teens per hour.
 Indeed puts these North Carolina rates at 15% below national averages.

-Obviously there are ranges.
+Of course there are ranges.
 ‘Freelancers’ is a relative term ($22.46/hr., Payscale), tutors average $23/hr.
 (I usually bill at $30) and technical writers lead the overall pack at $32/hour.
 While descriptions for all have terms in common (white papers, blogs, SEO), writers seem to involve more interfacing with other creatives.
 Content creation is often list-cicles or amalgamated research and rehashing as a group effort, with the focus on Google positioning.

-*Everyone* wants copy/blogs/thought leadership that “meets and exceeds customer expectations.”
+*Everyone* wants copy/blogs/thought leadership that ‘meets and exceeds customer expectations.’

 Technical Writing

-“Thought Leadership” style has become a strong part of long-form informational blogging, and contrasting two previous projects with a recent sketchy client description highlights the importance of interviewing.
+Thought Leadership style has become a strong part of long-form informational blogging via social media.
+Contrasting previous projects with a sketchy client description highlights the importance of interviewing.

-jensenprocedOn the other hand, writing procedures for Parts Ordering and Returns was for “guys in the pits” using industrial laundry equipment (driers, folders, belted delivery systems, timing), not front office people.
-The primary point was well-defined, especially how plucking a part off a machine and reading the number was actually the third best option when ordering.
+On the other hand, writing procedures for Parts Ordering and Returns was for ‘guys in the pits’ using industrial laundry equipment (driers, folders, belted delivery systems, timing), not front office people.

-Two pages of specific information only took 945 words, and fact it included addressing issue of returns, so extra junk didn’t clog up the back dock area, was gravy.
+That it also addressed the issue of returns, so extra junk didn’t clog up the back dock area, was gravy.

 Interviews as sales calls

 In scholastic fundraising, there was essentially 40 minutes to build rapport, present information and possibilities, (hopefully) get the green lights and signature that meant putting it on a calendar.
-Most interviews focused on “fixing” a sponsor’s group problem in tough economic times.
+Most interviews focused on ‘fixing’ a sponsor’s group problem in tough economic times.

-That (fix some pain) remains the central theme for all kind of ‘gigs’ now, and Writers understand that every RFP (request for proposal) type of content we send should be intended as a statement of what we bring to the table.
+That (fix some pain) remains the central theme for all kind of ‘gigs’ now, and Writers should understand that every RFP (request for proposal) type of content we send should be intended as a statement of what we bring to the table.

 Never let it be said you didn’t do the least that could be done